thevaishndra/shopping-cart/README.md

 Welcome to the Clothing Store Website!
 This project is a simple e-commerce website built using HTML, CSS, and JavaScript.
-It showcases a range of clothing items and provides an interactive experience for users to browse, select, and purchase items.
+It showcases a range of clothing items and provides an interactive experience for users to browse, select, and add items to cart.

 Features:-